-If I order meat, will the just grab a package which comes close to the amount of weight I desire, or will the actually inspect it for quality (best meat:excess ratio or color)?
+If I order meat, will they just grab a package that comes close to the amount of weight I desire, or will they actually inspect it for quality (fat content or color)?

 If I order produce will the picker know how to test fruits or vegetables for freshness?